-FAYETTEVILLE, NC – A new policy is currently being considered by the Department of Defense which would assign rank to spouses of military members.
+FAYETTEVILLE, N.C. — A new policy is currently being considered by the Department of Defense that would assign rank to spouses of military members.

-The controversial measure which was announced yesterday is meant to address disputes and complaints.
+The controversial measure announced yesterday is meant to address disputes and complaints.
 Problems would be handled between spouses instead of a dependents’ chain of command.

 With a system of rank would also come legal doctrine — The Civilian Code of Spousal Justice — to mirror the military’s existing Uniform Code of Military Justice.